 Certified Organic

 These are the products certified by the USDA organic certification.
 A certified organic product cannot be grown with the help of any ingredient from the “National List of Allowed and Prohibited Substances.
-This body has been obliged the duty by Agricultural secretary.
+This body has been obliged the duty by the Agricultural secretary.

 Certified Naturally Grown